valeriupredoi/bgcval2/README.md

 physics and Biogeochemistry fields in the given model, and then compares them against historical observations.

-The command to run it is `analysis_timeseries jobID key`, where jobID is a mass job id, such a `u-ab123`, and the key is a pre-defined key, which generates a list of variables.
+The command to run it is `analysis_timeseries --jobID jobID --keys key`, where jobID is one or more mass jobIDs, such a `u-ab123`.
+The key is one or more pre-defined key, which generates a list of variables.

 Key | What it is | Description